 eligibility requirements are met at that time.
 Accordingly, the S Corporation is most commonly used for family or other closely owned businesses that obtain capital from their individual stockholders and/or debt from outside sources and do not provide equity incentives to their employees on any significant scale.

 Process for electing S Corp status

-A qualified corporation may elect to be taxed as an S corporation by filing Form 2553 with the Internal Revenue Service, together with the consent of all the stockholders.
-This election must be filed on or before the 15th day of the third month of the taxable year of the corporation for which S corporation status is to be effective or at any time during the preceding taxable year.
-If a corporation does not meet all of the S Corporation requirements each day of the year, the election will not be effective until the following year.
+A qualified corporation may elect to be taxed as an S Corporation by filing Form 2553 with the Internal Revenue Service, together with the consent of all the stockholders.
+This S election must be filed on or before the 15th day of the third month of the taxable year of the corporation for which S Corporation status is to be effective or at any time during the preceding taxable year.
+Failure of a corporation to meet all of the S Corporation requirements each day of the year, can cause termination of an S election,